This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Six things that make Cradle Mountain so special

-In a nutshell, Cradle Mountain is heaven for nature lovers, with cute wildlife and spectacular landscapes that you won’t find elsewhere in Australia.
-In the national park, you’ll find many opportunities to connect with nature, regardless of your fitness and adventure levels.
-It’s an excellent place to enjoy wilderness.
+In a nutshell, Cradle Mountain is heaven for nature lovers, with unique wildlife and spectacular landscapes you won’t find elsewhere in Australia.
+The national park offers many opportunities to connect with nature, no matter your fitness or adventure level.

 Cradle Mountain summit with flowers in the foreground

-However, it’s worth noting that Cradle Mountain is one of the coldest places in Australia, which can be a bonus for some visitors, especially during summer holidays.
-I love the heat (that’s why I live in Brisbane!), so this felt rather special too (not necessarily in a positive way!).
-The weather can be unpredictable, even in summer, so ensure you have the appropriate gear to stay safe.
+It’s also one of the coldest places in Australia, which can be a bonus in summer.
+I love the heat (that’s why I live in Brisbane!), so the chilly conditions felt unusual – not always in a positive way!
+The weather and temperature in Tasmania are unpredictable year-round, so make sure you pack layers and check the forecast before you go.

 2. An iconic summit